Not a Good Fit for Our List: Why I Gave Up on Traditional Publishing

 Early in my writing life, I assumed that if I could string together a decent sentence and build a believable world, I was halfway to a publishing contract.
 But after eight complete manuscripts, an MFA, representation from a literary agent, and multiple rounds of submission to publishers, I still hadn’t cracked the market.

-So here’s the story of how I got close—more than once—and why I finally decided to go indie.
+So here’s the story of how I got close—and why I finally decided to go indie.

 The MFA Rewrite